How to Find and Rent an Apartment in New York: A Complete Guide

 You may want to start browsing through listings two months in advance just to see what’s out there and get a sense of the market prices.

 If you’re a soon-to-be NYC transplant, it will do you well to start your research a few months ahead of relocation.
+Furthermore, you can still find some listings with a move-in date that is farther out than just a few weeks.

 Some people even find their next apartment in one day.
 However, it severely limits your options, and you might be forced to choose the least lousy apartment.